erikkroes/solidStart/index.md

 <h3 id="contrast">2.
 Contrast</h3>

 It can be hard to communicate if your content isn’t visible to people.
 Contrast can help with this.
-There are many tools to measure contrast.
+There are many tools to measure contrast by providing a ratio.
 The [Color Contrast Analyser](https://developer.paciellogroup.com/resources/contrastanalyser/) is used by a lot of people.
 You can also pick a tool from the resources, or one that might already be inside your favorite environment.
 Each tool will give you a contrast ratio between two colors, like a foreground and background color.
 The visibility of a higher contrast ratio is better.
-Although pure black and white can be too harsh for people.
+Pure black and white can be too harsh for people.
 The contrast ratio of large text (at least 24px, or at least 19px and bold) should be 3.0:1 or more.
 All other text should be at least 4.5:1.
 User interface components and states should have a contrast ratio of at least 3.0:1 as well.
 Measure this ratio against their surrounding colors.

 <h3 id="alternatives">3.
 Alternatives</h3>